Remember that Walden’s Title IV Code is 025042.

 Find detailed information for this program, including possible occupations, completion rate, program costs, and median student loan debt.

-If your goal is to teach in a classroom or become a principal, Walden offers specific licensure and endorsement preparation programs designed to help you get there.
+If your goal is to teach in a classroom or become a principal, our specific licensure and endorsement preparation programs are designed to help you get there.
 Learn More